NoXX-Technologies/docs/README.md

 - Only uses default fetch method (cache-first) https://www.apollographql.com/docs/react/data/queries/#setting-a-fetch-policy
 - Avoid using .length on records when you mean “count”

-#### APIs
+#### All APIs should:
-- No REST.
-Create GraphQL APIs
+- Be GraphQL-based.
+NOT REST!!!!
-- If in Node/JavaScript, use TypeScript
+- Use TypeScript if written in Node/JavaScript

 #### All Tests should:
 - Reference the ticket number they are addressing: I.e “#54 - As a user, I can comment on another user’s card”